jeeliz/jeelizAR/README.md

 * object detection
 * webcam video feed capture using a helper
-* on the fly naural network change
+* on the fly neural network change
 * demonstrations with [WebXR](https://blog.mozilla.org/blog/2017/10/20/bringing-mixed-reality-web/) integration